School trips – The ultimate teacher guide

 The learning service provides real-word experience of topics on the KS1 and KS2 curriculum.
 Immerse pupils in the history of the Stone Age, help them discover the natural world, or teach mindfulness practices in the outdoors.

 Looking for something more?
-The forest school activity programme is available in six-week blocks for children to develop physical and social skills, and in-school programmes are also available.
+The forest school activity programme is available in six-week blocks for children to develop physical and social skills.
+In-school programmes are also available.

 Science trips for schools